Endometrial Cancer Treatment (Patient)

 Endometrial cancer may develop in breast cancer patients who have been treated with tamoxifen.
 A patient taking this drug should have a pelvic exam every year and report any vaginal bleeding (other than menstrual bleeding) as soon as possible.
-Women taking estrogen (a hormone that can affect the growth of some cancers) alone have an increased risk of developing endometrial cancer.
-Taking estrogen in combination with progesterone (another hormone) does not increase a woman's risk of this cancer.
+Women taking estrogen (a hormone that can affect the growth of some cancers) alone have an increased risk of endometrial cancer.
+Taking estrogen combined with progesterone (another hormone) does not increase a woman's risk of this cancer.

 Possible signs of endometrial cancer include unusual vaginal discharge or pain in the pelvis.